HITB-CyberWeek/proctf-2019/writeups/notepool/notepool.md

 \u212A:?:k:?
 ```

 So the full exploit is to concurrently register two users with names that differ in one character to get concurrent writes in one file which results in using name as login.
+And due to lack of validation the user name this leads to query syntax injection.

 See the exploit here: https://github.com/HackerDom/proctf-2019/blob/master/sploits/notepool/src/Program.cs